rust-lang/rust-wiki-backup/Note-style-guide.md

 # Error messages and warnings

-1. Do not blame the user: avoid to address the user directly like in "did you forget ...?"
+1. Do not blame the user: avoid addressing the user directly with phrases like "did you forget ...?"
-1. Rust code in error messages should be enclosed in backquotes.
+2. Rust code in error messages should be enclosed in backquotes.

-Examples:
+For instance:

 * ```found `true` in restricted position```